goalsgame/ueimporter/README.md

 ## Installation <a name="install" />

-Install a snapshot of `ueimporter` using `pip`, from the git repo root
+Install a snapshot of `ueimporter` using `pip`, from the Git repo root
 ```
 $ pip install --user .
 ```
-This enables you to invoke `ueimporter` from any directory (such as the target plastic repo root)
+This enables you to invoke `ueimporter` from any directory (such as the target Plastic repo root)

 Each time you want to upgrade `ueimporter` you simply pull down the latest code and run the command again.